Billy McKinney Player Props: Yankees vs. Mets

 |0

-- The pitching staff for the Mets had a collective 9.8 K/9 last season to lead MLB.
+- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 14th in MLB.

-- The Mets had the seventh-ranked team ERA across all MLB pitching staffs (3.57).
+- The Mets have a 4.73 team ERA that ranks 26th across all league pitching staffs.

-- Mets pitchers combined to allow 169 total home runs at a clip of 1.0 per game (12th in the league).

-- Scherzer gets the start for the Mets, his 11th of the season.
-He is 5-2 with a 3.71 ERA and 58 strikeouts through 53 1/3 innings pitched.
+- Verlander (2-3) gets the starting nod for the Mets in his eighth start of the season.
+He's put together a 4.85 ERA in 39 2/3 innings pitched, with 33 strikeouts.

-- In his last appearance on Wednesday, the right-hander threw 5 2/3 innings against the Atlanta Braves, giving up five earned runs while surrendering 11 hits.
+- In his last appearance on Thursday, the righty went three innings against the Atlanta Braves, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.